"Together, A New Start!"

 Supervisor Franklin’s Accomplishments:

-Created a small business grant program at $5 million to provide grants to small businesses negatively impacted by COVID-19 with an emphasis on minority and woman-owned businesses;
+• Created a small business grant program at $5 million to provide grants to small businesses. negatively impacted by COVID-19 with an emphasis on minority and women-owned businesses.

-Created a permanent small business program to help startups and to businesses owners looking to expand their companies
+• Created a permanent small business program to help startups and business owners looking to expand their companies.

 HOUSING